 Day 1: Ushuaia and Ship Embarkation

-After a chilled day in Ushuaia where you will pick up any last minute supplies, you will board the MV Plancius which will be your home for the next 10 days.
+After a chilled day in Ushuaia in Argentina you will pick up last minute supplies before boarding the MV Plancius which will be your home for the next 10 days.
 You will then set sail for the Beagle Channel.

 Day 2: Drake Passage